Home India Shrimp Market- Trend Analysis & Forecasts

 Price Volatility and Infrastructure Constraints

+Fluctuations in shrimp prices, influenced by factors such as currency exchange rates, global supply-demand dynamics, and trade policies, pose risks to both producers and traders.
+Price volatility can affect profit margins and investment decisions in the shrimp industry.
 Inadequate infrastructure, including cold storage facilities, transportation networks, and processing plants, hampers the efficiency of the shrimp supply chain in India.
 Poor infrastructure leads to post-harvest losses, quality degradation, and logistical challenges, impacting the competitiveness of Indian shrimp products in international markets.

-India Shrimp Supply/Value Chain Bottlenecks/Challenges
+India Shrimp Supply Chain Bottlenecks/Challenges

 The Indian shrimp supply chain is complex, involving multiple stages from hatcheries to processing units before reaching export markets.
 One of the key bottlenecks is the inconsistent quality of shrimp due to varying farming practices across regions.
 This inconsistency can affect marketability in international markets that demand high standards.
 Additionally, logistical challenges such as inadequate transportation infrastructure and delays in processing can lead to significant post-harvest losses.
 The lack of cold storage facilities in some regions exacerbates this issue, compromising shrimp quality during transit.
 Regulatory compliance, both domestically and internationally, also poses a challenge, with farmers and exporters needing to navigate a maze of certifications and standards to access global markets.